Changtze/DiffWake/README.md

 For details, see the accompanying paper:

-> *DiffWake: A Differentiable Wind-Farm Solver for Gradient-Based Inference and Design*
+> *DiffWake: A General Differentiable Wind-Farm Solver in JAX*
 > M. Bånkestad, et al. (2025)

 ---